• Skip to primary navigation

 • Peel and chop the carrots, onion, and garlic.
 Chop the celery.
 In a pan on medium-high heat, butter sautee the onions and garlic.
 Once they start to soften, add the chopped celery and carrots.
 Cover and cook for about 5 minutes until the carrots and celery soften.
 Add the salt, pepper, and dried Italian herbs.

-• Add 5 cups of water and the butter-sauteed vegetables to the homemade chicken broth.
+• Add the butter-sauteed vegetables to the homemade chicken broth.
 Simmer covered for about 15 minutes until the vegetables are easy to pierce with a fork.

 • Boil the pasta in water until al dente as per the instructions on the box.
 Shred the chicken meat from the whole chicken.
 Remove the skin on the chicken.
 Drain the pasta.

 • Add the shredded chicken and cooked pasta to the chicken broth.
-Serve immediately.
+Add more water to the soup as desired.
+Adjust the salt.

 Notes